• Train

 Comparison of backbones.
 Accuracy, billions of operations (Ops), billion floating-point operations per second (BFLOP/s), and frames per second (FPS) for various networks – Source: YOLOv3 Paper

-Using the chart provided in the YOLOv3 paper by Redmon and Farhadi, we can see that Darknet-52 is 1.5 times faster than ResNet101.
-The depicted accuracy doesn’t entail any trade-off between accuracy and speed between Darknet backbones either since it is still as accurate as ResNet-152 yet two times faster.
+Using the chart in Redmon and Farhadi’s YOLOv3 paper, we can see that Darknet-52 is 1.5 times faster than ResNet101.
+The depicted accuracy doesn’t entail any trade-off between accuracy and speed between Darknet backbones either.
+This is because it is still as accurate as ResNet-152 yet two times faster.

-YOLOv3 is fast and accurate in terms of mean average precision (mAP) and intersection over union (IOU) values as well.
-It runs significantly faster than other detection methods with comparable performance (hence the name – You only look once).
+YOLOv3 is fast and accurate in terms of mean average precision (mAP) and intersection over union (IOU) values.
+It runs significantly faster than other detection methods with comparable performance (hence the name, You Only Look Once).

 YOLOv3 detection method comparison with other methods